Impossible-Robotics-5412/linkage/carburetor/README.md

 **Thus, terminate the program using SIGINT or SIGTERM, and _never_ SIGKILL.**

-**Use SIGKILL iff the operating environment is absolutely safe and it is absolutely necessary.**
+**Use SIGKILL if the operating environment is absolutely safe and it is absolutely necessary.**

 ### Daemon